sp496/knowledge-base/sql.md

 Philosophy of a left join:

-- Based on the conditions defined in the ON clause retrieve the rows from the right table.
+- Based on the conditions defined in the ON clause determine whether to retrieve and if yes, what rows to retrieve from the right table.
 - Retrieve everyting from the left table irrespective of the conditions specified on the left table in the ON clause.
 If a row in the left table does not match the conditions specifed on the left table in the ON clause then return null values for the right table for those rows.